puffinrocks/puffin/README.md

 ### Directly on host system

 During development it may be more convenient to run Puffin in virtualenv.
+All the dependencies can be run via Docker, but the program itself can be run locally.

 #### Dependencies:

-##### Python

-First of all make sure that you have Python 3 installed on your system.
+Make sure that you have Python 3 installed on your system.
 For example on Debian run:

     apt-get install python3

-##### Postgres

-Puffin also uses Postgresql database.
-For example to install it on Debian run:

-    apt-get install postgresql

-##### Email

-To send emails you can use any SMTP server.
-For development recommend [MailHog](https://github.com/mailhog/MailHog), which can be run via [Docker](https://hub.docker.com/r/mailhog/mailhog/) or by directly [downloading it](https://github.com/mailhog/MailHog/releases) and running it, for example:

-    ./MailHog_linux_amd64

-To use MailHog you need to change SMTP port before starting Puffin:

-    export MAIL_PORT=8025

 #### Virtual environment